jlempen/Surface-Book-3-OpenCore/README.md

 sudo pmset -a hibernatemode 25
 ```

+It's also a good idea to reset the NVRAM before rebooting into macOS.
+To do so, press the space bar in the OpenCore picker and use the arrow keys to select `Reset NVRAM`.

-Keep in mind that once the Surface Go 2 hibernates, you need to let it hibernate for a couple of minutes before waking it up.
-Failing to do so will disrupt hibernation and the device will then wake up on the dreaded black screen with the Surface logo without the red bar and padlock.
+Keep in mind that once the Surface Book 3 hibernates, you need to let it hibernate for a couple of minutes before waking it up.
+Failing to do so will disrupt hibernation and the device will hang.
 You'll have to turn it off forcefully by pressing on the power button for 10 seconds.
+Sometimes you even need to press the power button for up to 20 seconds to restart the laptop.
 </details>

 <details>